top of page

 5. How Much Does It Cost To Treat Low Back Pain?

-Chiropractic sessions can range from $34 to $106 per session depending on where you live, how many regions of the spine a chiropractor services and whether exams are required.
+In terms of specific treatments, chiropractic sessions can range from $34 to $106 per session depending on where you live, how many regions of the spine a chiropractor services and whether exams are required.
 Average fees are highest in the South, around $70 per session, and lowest in the Midwest, at $60.

 Physical therapy sessions can range from a $20 co pay to $180 per session with the average patient requiring around 12 sessions.
 Surgery and diagnostic imaging can push these costs even higher.